thwill1000/cmm2-zmim/README.md

 **5. How do I play these games ?**

-Try playing "tutorial.z3" or read something like https://www.z-machine-matter.com/playing.html
+Try playing "tutorial.z3" or read https://www.z-machine-matter.com/playing.html

 **6. How do I find out more about Interactive Fiction ?**